-Compiled from a SLT topical updates series, 2025

-Do you want to see new people coming to know and serve Christ through the witness of your church and its members?
-If yes, desire alone won't cause this to happen - and there is no one key if you want to make it happen.
+Do you want to see new people choosing to be followers of Jesus through the witness of your church and its members?

-Health in outreach is often the product of numerous concurrent factors.
+If so, your desire alone won't make it happen.
+There is no single key to ensuring this happens also.
+Health in outreach is the result of multiple factors working together.
+With this in mind, the following articles outline what a holistic approach to outreach can look like if we make the outreaching culture of our members the goal, rather than programmes.

-The following articles outline a holistic approach to outreach.
-The goal of this is that there be an authentic outreaching CULTURE in the members - then finding its logical expression no only in each individuals personal life, but also then through the church and its small groups, youth group and community ministries.
+The underlying encouragement is that you pursue the development of an authentic outreaching culture within your members - which will naturally then find expression in each individual's personal life, as also through your church as a whole, including through your small groups, the youth group, and community ministries.

-For most churches, applying what is in these chapters will require no more work than not doing it.
-The difference is almost entirely about bringing greater intentionality to what we do.
-This is about learning to lead with a view to the HABITS and CULTURE our actions generate - rather than only the content we deliver.
-Both are important, and this resource will help you with both also.
+For most churches, applying what's covered in these chapters won't require more work than not applying it.
+The difference proposed is almost entirely in the intentionality we bring to what we do.

+This is about learning to lead with an awareness of the habits and culture our actions create not just the content we deliver.
+Both are important - and this resource will help with both.
-An authentically outreach culture is, therefore, the goal - the eventual fruit of which will speak for itself.